guardino/mandelbrot-fractal-generator/README.md

 ## Description

-- The MEAN stack used is based on the "Angular & NodeJS - The MEAN Stack Guide" course on Udemy (https://www.udemy.com/course/angular-2-and-nodejs-the-practical-guide) by Maximilian Schwarzmüller, and has been adapted for this application by Dr. Cesare Guardino.
+- The MEAN stack used is based on the [Angular & NodeJS - The MEAN Stack Guide](https://www.udemy.com/course/angular-2-and-nodejs-the-practical-guide) course on Udemy by Maximilian Schwarzmüller, and has been adapted for this application by Dr. Cesare Guardino.
-- The core Mandelbrot/Julia Set generator is a C-based code written by Dr. Cesare Guardino.
+- The core Mandelbrot/Julia Set generator is a [C-based code](backend/mandelbrot) written by Dr. Cesare Guardino.
-- The actual fractal image is generated as a contour plot using Gnuplot (http://www.gnuplot.info).
+- The actual fractal image is generated as a contour plot using [Gnuplot](http://www.gnuplot.info).
 The `gnuplot` program needs to be on the PATH on the backend server.
+- The entire application (including both web front/back-ends and compiled Mandelbrot generator code) were tested on Microsoft Windows 10, Ubuntu Linux 18.04 and even a Raspberry Pi Zero.

 ## Development server